msgross/adversarial-search/README.md

 * Minimax
 * Alphabeta
 ## Dependencies
 These dependencies are handled through poetry.
-Refer to (pyproject.toml)[pyproject.toml] for dependencies needed for manual installation
+Refer to [pyproject.toml](./pyproject.toml) for dependencies needed for manual installation
 ## Setup
 Setting up the project with poetry is fairly straightforward.
 ### Install